 What about manual pinning?

-I had tried manually pinning a few times but it became overwhelming juggling so many group boards and remembering when to pin and what pins I had already done.
+I had tried manually pinning a few times but it became overwhelming juggling so many Pinterest boards and remembering when to pin and what pins I had already done.

 The issue I found with manually pinning was I wasn’t really sure how to do it: